matganine/TestPT2/README.md

 # Assets Box

 ## Presentation
-Pearltrees is a place to organize all your interests.
 With this project we are open-sourcing the assets of Pearltrees 1.6 "tree shape" version.
 These modules represent a significant part of a 5 years iteration process of our 3 people product and design team.